 Remember that success obeys certain principles.
 It is a formula you need to just copy and apply.
 Succeed in life the righteous way—the happy way!

-Success is a Journey
+Success Is a Journey

-This is one extremely important lesson our children need to know about: that success is a journey.
-It is setting up a goal as when you’re traveling.
+This is one extremely important lesson our children need to know: that success is a journey.
+It is like setting a goal when you’re traveling.
 That is how to succeed in life.
 And, yes, there’s no turning back—no dead-fish attitude—anymore.
 Dead fish don’t swim against the current.
 Like dead leaves, they are just tossed around at the whim of the waves, battered and lifeless.
 We are not like that.
 That is not our attitude, for we are winners.
 We won’t quit.

-We know Thomas Edison, the inventor of the incandescent lamp, the origin of those beautiful lights we are enjoying.
-Anywhere you go in the civilized world; you can feel his great contribution to civilization as you see skyscrapers so vibrant with a thousand lights during the night.
-Without Edison, we couldn’t have said that New York is the city that never sleeps.
+We all know Thomas Edison [although a questionable character historically], the inventor of the incandescent lamp, which is the source of those lovely lights we have.
+Anywhere you go in the civilized world, you can feel his significant contribution to civilization as you see skyscrapers so vibrant, with a thousand lights during the night.
+Without Edison, we couldn’t have said that New York is a city that never sleeps.
 It was Edison who stated that: “Genius is 1% inspiration, 99% perspiration.”